Are In-Home Beauty Services the Safer Alternative to Salon Visits Right Now?

 Where salons will have to implement new ways to allow customers to social distance indoors – by shutting down certain stations, putting up plastic guards, introducing contactless pay, and closing their waiting room – in-home services are one step ahead.
 By getting a beauty treatment at home, you remove many of the external factors that salons have.

-Glamsquad has resumed business in Florida, where the state reopened nonessential businesses starting on May 4, but not without heightened safety measures to ensure both the pros and clients stay healthy.
+Glamsquad resumed business in parts of the U.S., only after the state deemed it appropriate, but not without heightened safety measures to ensure both the pros and clients stay healthy.

 “Our clients have been welcoming us into their homes for the better part of a decade,” said Jason Perri, founder and chairman of Glamsquad.